jewelsofthought/neshama/site/posts/tol/old/tae/paradigm_shift.md

 ## Human Elements (ToL)

-If you can’t master your own inner space, how will you negotiate, develop, design, technical spaces with their human elements?
+If you can't master your own inner space, how will you negotiate, develop, design, technical spaces with their human elements?

 Human element(s) considers the full range of human characteristics, including the good and the bad.
 The circle of probability within the circle of possibilities.